bogdannadev/wbs-backend/docs/Port-Configuration.md

 2. Ensure the port mappings in docker-compose.yml match the actual listening ports
 3. Verify the `ASPNETCORE_URLS` environment variable is set correctly
 4. Check if the host machine has another process using the same ports

+### Common HTTPS Certificate Issues

+When working with Docker and HTTPS:

+1. **Development Certificate Issues**: Docker containers don't have access to the host's development certificates
+2. **Solutions**:
+   - Use HTTP only in the development container (current approach)
+   - Generate development certificates inside the container
+   - Mount certificate files from the host
+   - Use a reverse proxy with SSL termination